FuadAbdullah/material_quran/README.md

 - Improve the front-end UI of the main menu page.
 - Improve the front-end UI of the surah selection page.
 - Improve the front-end UI of the surah reader page.
-- Add appbar for surah reader page.
+- ~~Add appbar for surah reader page.~~
 - Create a library to store last read surah.
-- Relocate About Us page into drawer/settings.
+- ~~Relocate About Us page into drawer/settings.~~
 - Add a navigation bar to make flow of pages more natural.
+- Improve About Us page with relevant information.

 ## Credits

 - Flutter, Dart and Google.
 - Quran API.
 - ~~Google Fonts~~.
-Unused for now
-- ~~Arabic Numbers~~.
 Unused for now
 - (Links will be included at a later date).